Last Updated on by

-The 24 oz option is easier to hold onto and is also easier to drink from while moving.
+The 24 oz option is easier to hold onto and is also easier to drink liquids from while moving.
 However, even this smaller bottle is still close to $35 in price (check here for the latest price).
 A great alternative is Klean Kanteen’s 27 oz bottle.

-Klean Kanteen is often a lumped into the same category of high-quality stainless steel bottles as Hydro Flask so it isn’t a huge surprise many love this bottle.
+Klean Kanteen is often a lumped into the same category of high-quality stainless steel bottles as Hydro Flask so it isn’t a huge surprise many love this steel bottle.
 The 3 oz difference between the two models isn’t huge, but the price difference is.
 The 27 oz Klean Kanteen bottle retails for $20.95 but may be found on sale for $16.76.

 Like Hydro Flask, Klean Kanteen also has other compatible caps that may be used instead of the standard open mouth option.
 Klean Kanteen bottles don’t usually have an issue with condensation or “sweat” and are an excellent size for drinking on the go.

 If you aren’t a fan of wide-mouths and want a bottle that can fit in most cup holders, the Klean Kanteen does the job very well and will save you almost $15 in the process.

 Let’s say you want a bottle that holds more than 32 oz so you don’t have to fill up as often, but you also aren’t a fan of wide-mouth bottles.
 Unfortunately most bottles 32 ounces and above are wide-mouth in design.
 Hydro Flask’s 40 ouncers are wide mouth with the option of purchasing one with a straw lid instead.